Program requirements

 To complete a specialist program in Peace, Conflict and Justice, students must take 12 FCEs.
 These 12 courses are categorized in five clusters as listed below.
 Each course requirement is individual and cannot be used more than once.
 A course taken on a CR/NCR basis may not be used to satisfy program requirements.

-Students, after their first year in the program, are strongly encouraged to fill out a POS (Program of Study) form and submit it to both the director and the program administrator for approval.
+Students, after their first year in the program, are strongly encouraged to fill out the application here and submit it to both the director and the program administrator for approval.
 Please consult the University of Toronto Faculty of Arts and Science Annual Calendar before filling out your POS form.

 Cluster 1